bartvandebiezen/css-conventions/css-conventions.md

 # CSS & CSS Preprocessor Conventions

-The goal of these conventions are to keep stylesheets reusable, maintainable, transparent, readable, and scalable.
+The goal of these conventions are to create reusable stylesheets and to keep them maintainable, transparent, readable, and scalable.
 And to make it as painless as possible to work with.
 These conventions are inspired by [sass-guideline.es](http://sass-guidelin.es/#syntax--formatting), [cssguidelin.es](http://cssguidelin.es), and [Medium's Less Coding Guidelines](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06).

 ## Grouping & Ordering